cilium/cilium/Documentation/network/servicemesh/external-ingress-policy.rst

 External Lock-down Policy
 *************************

-The previous example doesn't include any network policy, so all the external traffic is allowed by default.
-Let's apply network policy to lock down the external traffic.
+By default, all the external traffic is allowed.
+Let's apply a `CiliumNetworkPolicy` to lock down external traffic.

 .. literalinclude:: ../../../examples/kubernetes/servicemesh/policy/external-lockdown.yaml